Roman Dmowski: Minister of Foreign Affairs

+When presenting Poland's attitude towards the victorious countries, he placed particular emphasis on relations with France, stressing that it was “most interested in implementing the Treaty of Versailles.”

+In the tense international situation caused by the German crisis – after French occupation of the Ruhr – Dmowski pursued a cautious but confident policy.
+He also managed to ease tensions in Polish-Soviet relations, which had been strained for several years due to the Soviet Union's nonfulfillment of its obligations assumed in the Treaty of Riga and Poland's refusal to recognize the USSR as a federal state.
+Dmowski's actions as the person responsible for the country's foreign policy did not reveal any ideological concepts, remaining broadly consistent with the policy pursued by Poland since the beginning of 1922.
+It was an attempt to maintain the status quo: both political and territorial.

+Having lost the support of the majority of the Sejm as a result of the secession of a group of 15 peasant deputies and lacking the support of the Marshal and the President, the cabinet resigned.
+Thus, Dmowski served as Minister of Foreign Affairs for only six weeks.

-He was a Minister of Foreign Affairs from October to December 1923 in the government of Wincenty Witos.
-That year he received the Order of Polonia Restituta from the government of Władysław Sikorski.
+In the same year he received the Order of Polonia Restituta from the government of Władysław Sikorski.

+After May coup d'état

 In 1926, in the aftermath of Piłsudski's May coup d'état, Dmowski founded the Camp of Great Poland (Obóz Wielkiej Polski), though he would find himself more of an ideologue than a leader, as he was displaced by new, younger politicians.
 In 1928 he founded the National Party (Stronnictwo Narodowe).
 He kept publishing newspaper articles, brochures and books.
 With declining health, he mostly retired from politics by 1930.
 In 1934, a section of the youth wing of the Endecja found Dmowski insufficiently hardline for their taste and broke away to found the more radical National Radical Camp (known by its Polish acronym as the ONR).
 His last major campaign was a series of political attacks on the alleged "Judeo-Masonic" associates of President Ignacy Mościcki.